martinescardo/HoTT-UF-Agda-Lecture-Notes/INSTALL.md

 This file describes how to install Agda 2.6.0 and Emacs.
 Please follow the installation instructions for your operating system.

+If you experience any issues, please take a look at the [Troubleshooting section](#Troubleshooting).

 ## GNU/Linux
 Start by installing `emacs`, `git`, `ghc`, `cabal-install`, `zlib`, `alex` and `happy` using the package manager of your distribution.
 Under Ubuntu or Debian,